pluginsGLPI/simcard/README.md

 Integration in GLPI 9.2
 -----------------------

 Simcards will be available as a new component in GLPI 9.2.
-Therefore, for fresh isntallations of GLPI 9.2, this plugiin becomes useless.
+Therefore, for fresh installations of GLPI 9.2, this plugin becomes useless.

 Installation (en)